eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-http.md

 * PUT
 * PATCH

-The specified `<http_path>` contains the path - including potential query parameters - to be appended to the configured `uri` of the connection.
+The specified `<http_path>` contains the path - including optionally potential query parameters - to be appended to the configured
+`uri` of the connection.

 The body of the HTTP request is either the outgoing [Ditto Protocol](protocol-specification.html) message (e.g. an event)